Draft.dev

 Not bad, eh?
 But not good enough for your brand.

-How to Create a Custom 404 Page in GitHub Pages
+Creating Your Custom 404 Page in GitHub Pages

 Fortunately, GitHub also understands the importance of a 404 error page, and provides developers an easy way to add one to their GitHub-hosted pages.
 Let’s look at how you can add your own custom 404 page.

-Create a new file in the root of your repository and name it 404.html
+Create a new file in the root of your repository and name it 404.html.

 Then go on to add content for the 404 page as follows: